 How to Make Homemade Hummus without Tahini

 #2.
 Add the remaining ingredients to the food processor and process for about 10 seconds.
 Scrape down the sides and process for another 10 seconds.
-Add additional water if necessary until smooth.
+Add additional water as needed until the mixture is smooth. #3.
+Serving vegetables in cute shapes is a proven way to encourage kids to eat more vegetables.
+Try serving them with this easy hummus recipe.
+If you want to cut your vegetables into “fancy” shapes, here is how I did it:

 - Use a small round cookie cutter to cut the red peppers into shapes.